Berserk9000/challenge9-readme/develop/utils/README.md

   - [Questions](#questions)

   ## Installation
-   1
+   Inquirer npm

   ## Usage
-   1
+   Generate a readme file

   ## License
-  This application is covered by the OPEN license.<br/>
+  This application is covered by the MIT license.<br/>

   ## Contributors
-  1
+  Berserk9000

   ## Tests
-   1
+   No

   ## Questions
   undefined

-  Find me on GitHub: [1](https://github.com/1)
-  Email me with any questions: 1
+  Find me on GitHub: [Berserk9000](https://github.com/Berserk9000) Email me with any questions: ken9000@live.com